-Principal Ascot Facts, Figures and Top Trends.
+Principal Ascot Facts, Figures, Top Trends and betting markets.

 The most prestigious flat race is the King George VI And Queen Elizabeth Stakes (Sponsored By Betfair) British Champions' Series (Group 1) held in July and this year's renewal on 23rd Jul 2011 was won by Nathaniel and trained by John Gosden with a prize purse of £611,124.